 Fruit trees are a great addition to any yard and can provide a lot of satisfaction as you harvest fresh fruit from your garden.
+Fruit trees in general like to be grown in a sunny location.
 The information below will hopefully help you to be successful with growing healthy and productive fruit trees.
 The recommendations below are based on our Northern California climate and soil conditions.
 For other areas, timing and fertilizing schedules may vary.
 If you have any questions, please feel free to e-mail us.

 Spring - Fall